Welcome to the website for the Intention Progression Competition (IPC).

 In order to participate in the Intention Progression Competition, you must register.
 Once you have registered, you will be able to access competition resources and documentation to help you develop your entry.

-The First Intention Progression Competition will be held in 2023, and the results will be announced at the Eleventh International Workshop on Engineering Multi-Agent Systems (EMAS@AAMAS 2023) in May/June 2023.
+The First Intention Progression Competition will be held in 2023-2024, and the results will be announced at the Twelfth International Workshop on Engineering Multi-Agent Systems (EMAS@AAMAS 2024) in May/June 2024.
 To register your interest, please complete the form on the registration page.